kirkbowers/content-sectioner/README.md

 # content-sectioner

-A WordPress developer plugin that makes it easy to break one long piece of content into sections.
+Content Sectioner is a developer plugin for WordPress that makes it easy to insert formatting markup (div and img tags) into long pieces of content.

-It is currently in development... coming soon!

 ## The Motivation